abhineet123/animal_detection/ReadMe.md

  - [OneDrive](https://ualbertaca-my.sharepoint.com/:f:/g/personal/asingh1_ualberta_ca/Eo1tlCzIYl9Dm-dm4yL-bKwBf_mMEZh5-aZvrtnS5chyNA?e=QRztiI).

-All commands assume that the data is present under _/data/acamp/acamp20k_.
+All commands assume that the data is located under _/data/acamp/acamp20k_.

 The code and data are released under [creative commons attribution license](https://creativecommons.org/licenses/by/4.0/) and are free for research and commercial applications.
 Also, individual repositories used here might have their own licenses that might be more restrictive so please refer to them as well.